Juniper/terraform-provider-mist/docs/data-sources/org_sso_roles.md

 SSO roles refer to the different functions assigned to users within a Single Sign-On (SSO) system.
 These roles determine the tasks and actions that users can perform within the SSO system.
 There are typically predefined roles and custom roles in an SSO system.
-Roles in SSO provide a well-defined separation of responsibility and visibility, allowing for granular-level access control on SSO objects..
+Roles in SSO provide a well-defined separation of responsibility and visibility, allowing for granular-level access control on SSO objects.

 ## Example Usage